bp74/StageXL_GAF/README.md

 StageXL_GAF
 ===========

-The GAF Spine runtime for the StageXL library.
+The GAF runtime for the StageXL library.

 http://gafmedia.com/